 The three scenarios of "Our New Europe" correspond with the three most frequently discussed visions for Europe.
-The following applies to all of them:
+They are based on the following assumptions:

 "Brussels" (i.e., the vast majority of the EU elites, politicians and its administration) continues to strive for an ever closer, more centralized, politically integrated and bigger Union; finally, for a global power, the United States of Europe - presumably as so far without asking its citizens to decide in EU wide referenda.
 Even national referenda on Europe have if possible to be avoided, inappropriate results to be ignored or corrected.

-EU opponents (e.g. the United Kingdom Independence Party, UKIP) do not believe that the EU can really be reformed.
-They want their country to withdraw from the Union (maintaining however trade relations; respectively not to join the EU, if it is not yet a member), so that it can recover the right to decide its own laws (e.g. on immigration) and sign international agreements (section 2.2).
+EU opponents (e.g. the United Kingdom Independence Party, UKIP, the AfD in Germany and the Front National in France) do not believe that the EU can really be reformed.
+They want their country to withdraw from the Union (maintaining however trade relations; respectively not to join the EU, if it is not yet a member).

-If this scenario achieves solid majorities in many countries, in a hight turn-out "Our New Europe" referendum, this result could rapidly launch the transformation of the EU into a Europe at variable geometry, close to the citizens (section 2.3).
+If this scenario achieves solid majorities in many countries, in a hight turn-out "Our New Europe" referendum, this result could rapidly launch the transformation of the EU into a Europe at variable geometry, close to the citizens.